 “I appeal to the Minister to put this Bill on the shelves of his Department and to leave it to become surrounded by cobwebs … Artificial contraception is morally wrong.”
 (Irish Politician discussing contraception in the Dáil in 1979)

 People often appeal to morality to support their positions in arguments or discussions.
-Such more appeals are typically presented as self-evident (Skitka, 2010) and justifications or reasons not provided.
+Such moral appeals are typically presented as self-evident (Skitka, 2010) and justifications or reasons not provided.
 In politically charged, contentious debates proponents may argue for something “because it is the right thing to do” while opponents may reject something “because it is just plain wrong”.
 It is not always apparent if the speakers could provide a justification if pressed.
 In fact, there is good reason to expect that, at least in some cases, speakers would fail to provide reasons in support of their moral position (e.g., McHugh, Zhang, et al., 2023; see also Sim, 2016).
 Interestingly, it is not even clear if a position would be strengthened by the inclusion of reasons; research has shown that including consequentialist justifications can reduce the perceived moral relevance of an argument, potentially reducing its moral appeal (Kreps & Monin, 2014).

 This failure to provide reasons for a moral judgment is known as moral dumbfounding (Haidt et al., 2000; McHugh et al., 2017).
 While perhaps not as prevalent as initially thought (e.g., Royzman et al., 2015; see also McHugh et al., 2020), there is a growing body of evidence demonstrating that it is a robust phenomenon (e.g., in a cross-cultural study McHugh, Zhang, et al., 2023 reported rates of dumbfounded responding ranging from 9% to 36% depending on the scenario and population).
 Despite a growing body of empirical work demonstrating the phenomenon, it remains poorly understood, with only limited work examining the specific mechanisms that underpin dumbfounded responding.